2026-04-14

 Player->GetActorTransform())); // Function accepts relative transform

-After fixing this, shooting has improved a lot but there was still some bias to some orientations.
+After fixing this, shooting improved a lot, but there was still some bias to some orientations.
 I then realized that I always spawned the tank with the same position and rotation at every episode.
-I just randomized those, trained again for some time and voila, the agent was able hit targets with good precision.
+I just randomized those, trained again for some time and voila, the agent was able to hit targets with good precision.

 As a final note on shooting, I want to mention that it might seem unintuitive to calculate the actual trajectory just to teach it to the agent, since the work is already done.
 But there is no way for the network to pick that up on its own.
 The problem is again the disconnect between the reward and the action.
 It is like when training a dog, you reward it with a treat for rolling but the next day.
 The dog is confused and does not know what the treat is about.
 Also after studying RL, I realize that humans are not any different.